 Easiest Tip for iPhone Photography

-This is probably the most overlooked tip and it’s so simple.
+This is the most overlooked tip, and it’s so simple.
 Clean your lens before shooting.
-You are using your phone continuously and the lens will get dirty.
-Cleansing the lens each time before you take a photo will greatly enhance the quality and clarity.
+You are using your phone continuously, and the lens will get dirty.
+Cleansing the lens before taking a photo will significantly enhance the quality and clarity.
+Using a proper lens cleaner is also important to not scratch your lens.

-First, let your iphone camera know what the subject of the photo is.
-Focus and Exposure are automatically built into your phones camera.
+First, let your iPhone camera know the photo’s subject.
+Focus and Exposure are automatically built into your phone’s camera.
 However, as smart as your camera is, it doesn’t know what your subject is.
-You have to touch your finger to the subject on the screen to show where you want the camera to focus.
+You must touch your finger on the subject on the screen to show where you want the camera to focus.
 Then, if needed, you can adjust the exposure by moving your finger up or down.

 Here is the same basic photo with two different subjects.

-Just a simple touch of the finger changed the focus on this photo.
+Just a simple touch of the finger changed the focus of this photo.

 Here are some un-edited views as examples.

-The first photo was taken without any attempt focus therefore, the camera automatically focused on the brightest spot, the window.
-Then second photo was focused by locking the AE/AF on the darker area of the room, the lamp.
-However, the exposure wasn’t adjusted in either of these examples.
+The first photo was taken without any attempt to focus; therefore, the camera automatically focused on the brightest spot, the window.
+Then the second photo was focused by locking the AE/AF on the darker area of the room, the lamp.
+However, the exposure needed to be adjusted in both of these examples.

 The photo can now be enhanced even more through Light Room editing.

-This photo was taken with the iphone camera and then using the Light Room app on the phone to edit.
+This photography tip for iPhone was further enhanced by using the Light Room app to edit.

-NOTE: Light Room is the editing app that I’m most familiar with, but there are many popular editing apps to choose from.
+NOTE: Light Room is the editing app I’m most familiar with, but many popular editing apps exist.

-In addition, the new models of iPhone, such as iPhone 11 & 11 Pro, iPhone 12, etc. take excellent night mode photo’s.
-A tri-pod is particularly important for night mode photography because the phone needs to be stable for a longer period of time.
-For more information, see this article.
+In addition, the new models of iPhone take excellent night mode photos.
+A tripod is essential for night mode photography because the phone needs to be stable for longer.
+If you want more information, please look at this article.

 Don’t Zoom

 When you Zoom, it reduces the photo resolution.
-Therefore, get as close as you can, photograph the subject and then CROP during the editing process.
-Cropping will also reduce the resolution, but not as drastically as the zoom will.
+So, could you get as close as possible, photograph the subject and then CROP during the editing process?
+Cropping will reduce the resolution, but less drastically than the zoom.

-You can purchase zoom lens attachments for your iPhone camera, however most of my photography is home décor which doesn’t require distance shots.
-Once again, the newer iPhone 11 pro and 12 cameras are much more sophisticated and have more zoom capabilities without losing resolution
+You can purchase zoom lens attachments for your iPhone camera.
+However, most of my photography is home dรฉcor, which doesn’t require distance shots.
+Once again, the newer iPhone 11 pro, 12, 13, and 14 cameras are much more sophisticated and have more zoom capabilities without losing resolution.

 Don’t Flash